Horses for Adoption

 Please note that this list may not be complete and we may have horses that are currently undergoing rehabilitation that will be ready to adopt soon.
 Feel free to contact us at any time to enquire about other horses or to be placed on our waiting list.

-4 Year Old Liver Spotted Appaloosa Filly.
-Touchy about her face and needs to wear a fly mask to protect her from the sun.
-High energy but sensible and mature.
+Bella is a six-year-old Liver Spotted Appaloosa filly.
+She is touchy about her face and needs to wear a fly mask to protect her from the sun.
+She is high energy but sensible and mature.

 Pacino is a seven-year-old Sorrel Gelding, wide blaze/3 whites.
 He has matured to 14-2.5HH.
 He has a stocky quarter build and an all-boy personality.
 He is started under saddle and doing well.

 Jack is a six-year-old Bay Bar/N Gelding.
 He was started as a three-year-old but needs to be restarted.

 Bill is a 3 year old QH that had an injury to his left hind pastern as a baby.
 He has had surgery and it didn't take.
 He will make a nice walk/trot for a youngster, working on hard soil seems to irritate the injury, great in soft ground.

 Bug is a 23-year-old Sorrel/Roan Appendix Mare.
 She has too much energy for a small child and at 16HH is too tall but she is great for trail riding or riding around the ranch.